Planning to go on a road trip? Here is the complete packing list for a road trip with all the essentials you’ll need.

 If you’re like me, then it’s important to take a microfiber travel towel while packing for a road trip.

 My go-to Microfiber towel is the Rain Leaf travel towel as it is light, absorbent, and drys quickly which makes it perfect for a road trip.

 Call me old school but I like to travel with an umbrella.
 With the weather changing without any notice these days – at least where I come from in Uganda, I never leave behind a windproof travel umbrella.

 Related post: Backpacking hacks you need to know

 It is even a road trip without snacks.
 Other than just feeling up the stomach, I believe eating snacks makes a longer distance shorter.

 But having snacks doesn’t just mean taking potato chips and done.
 Add in some healthy snacks and fruits.

-A few snacks to consider include the protein bars, Apples, carrots, chocolate bars and so many others.
+A few snacks to consider include protein bars, Apples, carrots, chocolate bars, and so many others.

 Road trip checklist: Comfortable clothes to pack for a road trip

 To make sure that you’re ultimately comfortable on your trip, I recommend packing comfortable clothes instead of ones that you will easily get tired of.
 Below are some of the clothes to wear on a road trip.